-Inventory is composed of materials and supplies and are stated at weighted average cost, which represents net realizable value, and are expensed or capitalized as used.
-There were no significant write-offs of obsolete inventory for the years ended March 31, 2019 or 2018.
+Inventory is comprised of materials and supplies, and purchased Renewable Energy Certificates ("RECs").
+Materials and supplies are stated at weighted average cost, which represents net realizable value, and are expensed or capitalized as used.
+Purchased RECs are stated at cost.
+There were no significant write-offs of obsolete inventory for the years ended March 31, 2019 and 2018.